Octopath Traveler pays homage to old-school JRPGs of a bygone era.

 The main gameplay of Persona involves spending your daytime socializing with peers and building relationships.
-This is done at school, in a café, or wherever else.
-Through these interactions, you’ll learn more about not only yourself (or, in this case, the protagonist Joker) but your friends as well.
+Through these interactions, you’ll learn more about yourself (or, in this case, the protagonist Joker) and your friends as well.

-The night portion is then reserved for engaging in turn-based RPG combat with monstrous enemies.
+The night portion is reserved for engaging in turn-based combat with monsters.

-The social visual novel aspects of this game are a huge draw.
-Each character is so well written and has such a compelling backstory, that you as a player want to learn more about them.
+The social visual novel aspects of this game are a huge positive.
+Each character is so well written and has such a compelling backstory that you will want to learn more about them.

 The same is true with Octopath Traveler.
-Eight stories sound like a lot and slog to play through for those wanting to 100% the game.
-However, each story is crafted so expertly, that playing through them never feels like a chore.
+Eight stories may sound like a lot for those wanting to 100% the game.
+However, each story is so exquisite that playing through them never feels like a chore.